 Through transformative action, education and critical reflection, participants will address important social issues while traveling and exploring the culture and history of the area they serve.
 Participants will gain personal enrichment and lifelong skills that they will bring back to meet the needs of the local community.

-Wake Tech students visited Selma, a city that still has segregated schools, to help out children in the city schools to be a positive influence in their lives by playing with them and helping them in their classes.
-This was a service learning trip and included civil rights history, tours and trainings to learn how to make a positive impact on issues at home.
+Wake Tech students visited Selma, a city that still has segregated schools, to be a positive influence in children's lives by playing with them and helping them in their classes.
+This was a service learning trip and included civil rights history, tours and training to learn how to make a positive impact on issues at home.

 Wake Tech took 12 students to serve at several different community agencies that address the needs of those affected by hunger and homelessness.
-Students also had the opportunity to participate in the weekly YSOP dinner in which homeless guests are invited in to dine with volunteers.
+Students also had the opportunity to participate in a dinner in which homeless guests are invited in to dine with volunteers.

-Wake Tech students went into all the 5 burrows of NYC and volunteered at different homeless shelters, soup kitchens and food pantries.
-Wake Tech's group of 10 was split into two separate groups to maximize the impact.
+Wake Tech students went into all five boroughs of the city and volunteered at different homeless shelters, soup kitchens and food pantries.
+Wake Tech's group of 10 was split into two groups to maximize the impact.

-Wake Tech students return to the lower ninth ward of New Orleans to help rebuild houses that are still not repaired from Hurricane Katrina.|
+Wake Tech students returned to the Lower Ninth Ward neighborhood to help rebuild houses still not repaired after Hurricane Katrina.

-Wake Tech students went to the lower ninth ward of New Orleans, to help repair the extensive damage caused when levees broke during Hurricane Katrina.
+Wake Tech students went to the Lower Ninth Ward neighborhood to help repair the extensive damage caused when levees broke during Hurricane Katrina.
 The group partnered with the St. Bernard Project to help rebuild a resident's home.
-Lodging was provided by Camp Restore, a renovated elementary school housing volunteers from across the country.|